ak15199/smith/README.md

 is generated.
 You can create source files as j2 (Jinja2 templates), markdown, or html.

+The flow is:

+1. translate all .md files to .j2
+2. translate all .j2 files to html

-consequently, the html produced is stored in the staging directory.
+The html produced is stored in the staging directory.

 Content is promoted to production by copying deltas to an S3 bucket, which is then published via a Cloudfront Distribution.